dwindlet/Kancolle-bot/README.md

 * Automatically set off for expeditions.
 * Automatically accept expedition missions and clear it.
 * Automatically Refresh the mission stat when change day or week.
-* Refresh game page when encounter a cat bomb(Working only in 七四式電子観測儀)
+* Refresh game page when encounter a cat bomb(Working only in [七四式電子観測儀](http://electronicobserver.blog.fc2.com/))
 * Configurable random clicking point offset and delay time.
 * Action Log
+* More infos are in program's "Help" tab

 ## Using
 ---
 * Require java 1.8.0_102 installed
 * Download Kancolle.jar from [Release](https://github.com/a123453906/Kancolle-bot/releases)
-* Run it with "javaw -jar Kancolle.jar"
+* Run it with "javaw -jar Kancolle.jar" or double click on jar

 ## Troubleshoot
 ---